gobline/filter/README.md

 * **data validators** check if the data meets certain qualifications.
 * **data type validators** (or simply type validators) check if the variable is of a certain data type.

-One key difference lies in that *type validators* don't throw exceptions whereas *data validators* do throw exceptions.
-More on exceptions handling below.

 ```php
 (new Mendo\Filter\Validator\Email())->isValid('mdecaffmeyer@gmail.com') // returns true